ahmed-barakat333/LRI_MM_Pain/3_Interactome_analysis/README.md

 - Chord_diagram: Visualize of some of the interactions between ligands of MM - plasma cells (PCs) and bone marrow stromal cells (BMSCs) with sensory neuron receptors.
 This based on code and functions from [circlize](https://jokergoo.github.io/circlize_book/book/) R package

-- Communication_score: a quantitative analysis of interaction strength between ligands of MM - PCs and BMSCs with sensory neuron receptors.
+- Communication_score: a quantitative analysis of interaction strength between MM cell ligands (PCs and BMSCs) and sensory neuron receptors.